-During 2015, the City of Plattsburgh Water System was in compliance with applicable state drinking water regulations.
-There were approximately 30 Boil Water Orders issued.
+During 2017, the City of Plattsburgh Water System was in compliance with applicable state drinking water regulations.
+Also, there were approximately 24 Boil Water Orders issued.
 Most, if not all, of these were issued as a precautionary measure due to system maintenance or repair.
-Also, our system received one routine monitoring violation for failing to collect a monthly total organic carbon/alkalinity reading.